MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

 5. Assign the profile to one or more groups.

-### Are you using Windows OS 1709?
+### Are you using Windows OS 1709, 1803, or 1809?

-If you are using Windows OS 1709, you don't have the Windows Security app on your computer.
+If you are using Windows OS [1709](https://docs.microsoft.com/windows/release-information/status-windows-10-1709), [1803](https://docs.microsoft.com/windows/release-information/status-windows-10-1803), or [1809](https://docs.microsoft.com/windows/release-information/status-windows-10-1809-and-windows-server-2019), you won't see **Tamper Protection** in the Windows Security app.
 In this case, the one of the following procedures to determine whether tamper protection is enabled.

-#### To determine whether tamper protection is turned on by using PowerShell
+#### Use PowerShell to determine whether tamper protection is turned

 1. Open the Windows PowerShell app.